-During the first quarter ended November 30, 2018, General and Administrative ("G&A") expenses were \$654,275 as compared to \$504,176 during the same quarter in the prior year, and represented a 30% increase.
+General and administrative expenses for the three and six months ended February 28, 2019 were \$660,168 and \$1,314,443, respectively, compared to \$371,229 and \$875,405 for the same prior year comparable periods representing a 78% and 50% overall increase.
 Accounting and legal fees relating to the US expansion, along with increases in depreciation, investor relations, and salaries cost all contributed to the increase.
-G&A as a percentage of sales was 36% for the guarter.
-It was 27% of revenue for the fiscal year 2018 and 35% for the first quarter of the prior year.
 Fluctuations in the percentage G&A expenses to revenue is largely due to variability in revenue over the comparative periods.